gnudrew/atlantis/README.md

 # atlantis

-Practice space for gnudrew on OOP and Python with feedback and comments from JLQ:
+Practice space for OOP in Python with feedback and comments from JLQ, including:
-Concepts:
-*race conditions
+* race conditions
-*deadlocks
-*locks
-*semiphores
+* deadlocks
+* locks
+* semiphores